The Best Places to Visit in Mexico

 Cozumel is a small island just off the coast of Playa del Carmen.
 It is one of the most popular cruise ports in the world and also a popular destination for scuba divers thanks to the islands beautiful coral reefs beaming with marine life and visible in pristine crystal clear waters.

 Other than diving and snorkeling, there are several unique experiences and parks to visit here.
 So while you can spend a day out here by catching a 45 min ferry from Playa, or porting here while on a cruise, the island is worth spending several days in.
-Check out my guide for the top activities to do while in Cozumel.
+Check out my Cozumel Itinerary containing an extended list of tours/activities to choose from.

 5. Mexico City